pleabargain/DDS_hackathon_2025JAN_AI_challenge/README.md

    Available Commands:
    - Type 'SAVE' at any time to save your progress
    - Type 'EDIT' to modify a previous answer
-   - Type 'EXIT' to save and quit (or press Ctrl+C)
+   - Type 'EXIT' to save and quit (with option to save as new file)
+   - Type 'RETURN' to accept the previous answer and continue

    Additional Features:
-   - Previous answers shown in blue when continuing from saved progress
+   - Previous answers shown in bold blue text when continuing from saved progress
+   - User options displayed after each previous answer
    - Choose where to save your JSON file at completion

-4. Your responses will be saved in `day1form.json`
+4. Your responses will be saved with smart file naming:
+   - Default format: `{project_title}_{timestamp}.json` (e.g., `my_project_20240104_120702.json`)
+   - Project title is automatically cleaned and truncated for filename compatibility
+   - You can also specify a custom filename if desired
+   - When exiting, you'll be asked if you want to save as a new file
+   - If no, it saves to the default location (`day1form.json`)

 ## Logging